-Selling alcohol in stadiums has been a touchy subject as of late.
-Some feel allowing alcohol sales in college football stadiums — Texas A&M is one school that will do so — full of drunk and stumbling students is a horrible idea.
-Some argue fans should be able to buy a cold beer and enjoy a game just like the rest of professional sports fans.
+Selling alcohol in stadiums was a touchy subject a couple of years ago.
+Some felt allowing alcohol sales in college football stadiums full of drunk and stumbling students was a horrible idea.
+Some argued fans should be able to buy a cold beer and enjoy a game just like the rest of professional sports fans.

 We can all agree that Miller Lite giving away 100,000 beers in honor of the USA Women's National Team kicking butt or Bud Light unlocking free beer refrigerators when the Cleveland Browns finally won a game in 2018 were awesome, hilarious marketing strategies.

 But what happens when another Cleveland sports team essentially gives away beer and doesn't limit how many one can buy at a Major League Baseball game?
 Pure chaos ensues.
 Allow me to introduce you to a four-word phrase Cleveland Indians fans likely shudder at: 10-cent beer night.